INRIM/vlanman/docs/network-devices.md

 /radius
 add address=10.0.0.1 secret="secret" service=dhcp
 ```
+Remember to also add this device, along with the shared secret, to the `clients.conf` in the FreeRADIUS configuration.

 ### For each VLAN

 For each VLAN, the MikroTik device acts as a remote DHCP server.
+The ArubaOS-CX switch, which is the gateway of the network,
-An ArubaOS-CX switch instead acts as a DHCP relay, that relays
-the information to the server.
+acts as a DHCP relay, that relays the information to the server.
 With this settings, the MikroTik device can be regularly connected to a single VLAN.

 Assuming VLAN `100`, with subnet `10.1.0.0/24`, a possible configuration can be: